 Sweetness in Churchkhela comes solely from grape juice.
-For a Georgia, which is known as a Cradle of Wine, it is no surprise grape juice was available when wine was available around in 6000 BC.
-At that times, Grape juice was either used as a wine, or was concentrated for use in food.
-Concentrated or boiled grape juice which was so sweet it never would go bad like honey was used as a main sweetener before 15th century, when cane sugar became cheap and available.
+For Georgia, which is known as a Cradle of Wine, it is no surprise grape juice was available when wine was available around 6000 BC.
+At that time, Grape juice was either used as a wine or was concentrated for use in food.
+Concentrated or boiled grape juice which was so sweet it never would go bad like honey was used as the main sweetener before the 15th century when cane sugar became cheap and available.

 Now there are 500 varieties of grape In Georgia.
-Rkatsiteli which has unique taste is a main variety in Kakheti Region, known for its wine- and Churchkhela-making traditions.
+Rkatsiteli which has a unique taste is the main variety in Kakheti Region, known for its wine- and Churchkhela-making traditions.
 During vintage, when grape juice is not yet fermented, some portion of it is separated and boiled to make a concentrated juice, named badagi.
-Which is afterwards kept in special cans.
-Concentration is made in order to make it naturally sweet, pasteurize and make smaller in size.
+Which is afterward kept in special cans.
+Concentration is made in order to make it naturally sweet, pasteurize and make it smaller in size.

 The second ingredient of Churchkhela is nuts, mainly walnuts or hazelnuts.
-Nuts should be of highest quality, so that they last in Churchkhela for at least 9 months.
-Every nut is inspected so that they have correct amount of water and are not rancid and do not contain dangerous aflatoxins.
+Nuts should be of the highest quality so that they last in Churchkhela for at least 9 months.
+Every nut is inspected so that they have the correct amount of water and are not rancid and do not contain dangerous aflatoxins.
 Inspection is done by form and color.
-In hazelnuts maximum paruli sidample is 0.5%, which means maximum 1 in 200 hazelnuts can be bad.
+In hazelnuts, the maximum rottenness is 0.5%, which means a maximum of 1 in 200 hazelnuts can be bad.
 After inspection nuts are threaded (walnuts are cut into pieces) and left in Tone for several days for slight roasting.
 Tone is a special clay oven used for baking Shoti, traditional Georgian bread.

-Last ingredient of Churchkhela is wheat or corn flour, which is used as a thickener Wheat was also available in Georgia from BC, and from introduction of corn in Georgia in 18th century, also corn flour was used in Churchkhelas in Western Georgia.
+The last ingredient of Churchkhela is wheat or corn flour, which is used as a thickener Wheat was also available in Georgia from BC, and from the introduction of corn in Georgia in the 18th century, also corn flour was used in Churchkhelas in Western Georgia.